Kenneth Tynan

-Early life
+Early years and education

 Tynan was born in Birmingham, England, to Letitia Rose Tynan and (as he was led to believe) "Peter Tynan" (see below).
 Tynan had a stammer that was more pronounced as a child.
 He also possessed early on a high degree of articulate intelligence.
 By the age of six, he was already keeping a diary.
 At King Edward's School, Birmingham, he was a brilliant student of whom one of his masters said: "He was the only boy I could never teach anything."
-He played the lead, Doctor Parpalaid, in an English translation of Jules Romains's farce Knock.
+He played the lead, Doctor Parpalaid, in an English translation of Jules Romains's farce Doctor Knock.
 While at school, Tynan began smoking, which became a lifelong habit.

 Tynan was twelve at the outbreak of the Second World War.
 At thirteen, he was nearly killed when a parachute landmine destroyed the houses on the other side of the Birmingham street where the Tynans lived, killing the inhabitants.

 He adopted opinions then deemed outrageous.
 During school debates, he advocated repealing laws against homosexuality and abortion.
 During a school debate on the motion "This House Thinks the Present Generation Has Lost the Ability to Entertain Itself", Tynan gave a speech on the pleasures of masturbation.
 By the time the war ended, he had gained a scholarship to Oxford University.